-The policy of the PHA is to ensure that all families who express an interest in housing assistance are given an equal opportunity to apply, and are treated in a fair and consistent manner.
-This Chapter describes the policies and procedures for completing an initial application for assistance, placement and denial of placement on the waiting list, and limitations on who may apply.
-The primary purpose of the intake function is to gather information about the family, but the PHA will also utilize this process to provide information to the family so that an accurate and timely decision of eligibility can be made.
-Applicants will be placed on the waiting list in accordance with this Plan.
+The policy of the HACB is to ensure that all families who express an interest in housing assistance are given an equal opportunity to apply, and are treated in a fair and consistent manner.
+This Chapter describes the policies and procedures for completing the lottery or initial intake form, pre-application and application for assistance, denial of placement on the waiting list, and limitations on who may apply.
+The primary purpose of the intake function is to gather information about the family, but the HACB will also utilize this process to provide information to the family so that and accurate and timely decision of eligibility can be made.
+Applicants will be placed on the waiting list in accordance with this plan.

-A. OVERVIEW OF THE APPLICATION TAKING PROCESS
+A. OVERVIEW OF THE WAIT LIST AND APPLICATION TAKING PROCESS